Anoplotherium: Extinction

 The Eocene-Oligocene transition of western Europe, as a result of the global climatic conditions, is marked by a transition from tropical and subtropical forests to more open, temperate or mixed deciduous habitats with adaptations to increased seasonality.
 While Anoplotherium did not last long in the earliest Oligocene, there are disagreements as to whether it survived the Grande Coupure or went extinct at the event.
 While evidence points towards Anoplotherium being extirpated from areas like France and the United Kingdom by the Grande Coupure (last occurrences MP20), the perception is complicated by the apparent last survival of A. commune in the MP21 locality of Möhren 19 in southern Germany (the edge of western Europe) along with Palaeotherium medium and Diplobune quercyi (slightly younger localities indicate their extinctions and replacements by Grande Coupure immigrants such as the anthracothere Anthracotherium and the rhinocerotid Epiaceratherium).

 Hooker pointed out that localities like Möhren 19 span earlier times where the surviving endemic faunas are accompanied by some Grande Coupure immigrants but otherwise were not yet joined by certain immigrants such as Anthracotherium.
 Additionally, the surviving endemics of the locality are missing from other areas dating to MP21.
 Therefore, he argued that certain older MP21 localities with surviving endemic faunas fill the long gap between the youngest pre-Grande Coupure Lower Hamstead Member and the younger post-Grande Coupure Upper Hamstead Member within the Bouldnor Formation.
 This interpretation, Hooker explained, means that the localities represented very brief moments of survival of endemic faunas during the Grande Coupure, therefore supporting the idea of a major and rapid faunal extinction and immigration event, including the extinction of Anoplotherium in the event.

 The extinctions of a majority of endemic artiodactyls, including Anoplotherium, have been attributed to competition with immigrant faunas, environmental changes from cooling climates, or some combination of the two.
 Sarah C. Joomun et al. determined that certain faunas may have arrived later and therefore may have not played roles in the extinctions.
 They concluded that climate change, which led to increased seasonality and changes in plant food availability, led the artiodactyls to become unable to adapt to the major changes and go extinct.
 Weppe made similar arguments towards climate change being the main cause of the Grande Coupure extinction event, arguing that the cooling climates displaced the previously stable subtropical environments of western Europe and caused a collapse in the artiodactyl community, which after their extinctions left empty ecological niches that were passively filled by immigrant faunas.
+Weppe and colleagues found that the diversity of endemic artiodactyls was positively impacted by the diversity of immigrant artiodactyls, in addition the diversity of the immigrant artiodactyls negatively correlated with the extinction rate of the endemic artiodactyls.
+This suggests that immigrant artiodactyls did not play a role in their decline and extinction of endemic artiodactyls, during or after the transition.